for Veterans and the Public

 Q: I recently heard about someone who got HIV while taking PrEP.
 What happened?
 Should I be afraid to take PrEP?

-But in 2016, we learned about a couple of individuals who became infected with HIV even though they had been taking PrEP for many months and are thought to have taken their Truvada very consistently, every day.
-It is not completely clear why these people became infected, but it appears that they were infected with HIV viruses that already had a lot of resistance mutations, which made the PrEP medications less effective.
+But in the last few years, we have learned about several individuals who became infected with HIV even though they had been taking PrEP for many months and are thought to have taken their Truvada very consistently, every day.
+It is not completely clear why these people became infected, but it appears that they were infected with HIV viruses that already had resistance mutations, which made the PrEP medications less effective.

-It is important to know that this is a very unusual scenario -- there are few HIV-positive people with highly resistant virus, and the PrEP medications are very effective in preventing infection with the typical non-resistant HIV strains.
+It is important to know that this is a very unusual scenario -- there are few HIV-positive people with highly resistant virus, and the PrEP medications are very effective in preventing infection with the typical non-resistant HIV strains, if they are taken every day.
 So, these cases should not stop you from using PrEP.
 But, it is good to remember that PrEP is not 100% protective against HIV.
 That's why we recommend you take Truvada every day, and also use condoms, for extra protection.